-Employers may fail to pay their workers for their work and time in a variety of ways.
+Employers may fail to pay their workers for their work and time in various ways.
 One of these methods is failing to compensate employees for the extra hours worked.
 Even though the majority of employees are eligible for overtime pay, not all of them receive it.
 When it comes to calculating overtime pay for their workers, most states in the United States obey federal rules.

 On the other hand, California has its own overtime rules that are different and tougher than federal laws.
 When it comes to remunerating their employees, employers should follow these rules.

-Employees have the right to claim their wages if their employers do not follow the rules.
+Employees can claim their wages if their employers do not follow the rules.
 Filing a case against the boss is the most successful way to do so.
 You'll need legal assistance from an accomplished overtime solicitor if your lawsuit has a chance of succeeding.

 The Overtime Law in Context

 Most California employees are entitled to extra pay if they work more than a certain number of hours.
 Overtime compensation is a type of bonus that a worker can receive if they work more than a certain amount of hours in a workweek or workday.